MeheheCedy22/unofficial-fiit-stu-thesis/thesis-template/lib.typ

   set math.equation(numbering: "(1)")
   show math.equation: set block(spacing: 2em)

-  // Configure appearance of equation references show ref: it => {
+  // configure appearance of equation references show ref: it => {
     if it.element != none and it.element.func() == math.equation {
-      // Override equation references.
+      // override equation references
       link(it.element.location(), numbering(
         it.element.numbering,
         ..counter(math.equation).at(it.element.location())
       ))
     } else {
-      // Other references as usual.
+      // other references as usual
       it
     }
   }

   // heading setup
   show heading: it => {
-    // Find out the final number of the heading counter. let levels = counter(heading).get()
+    // find out the final number of the heading counter let levels = counter(heading).get()
     let deepest = if levels != () {
       levels.last()